Appointment scheduling model in healthcare using clustering algorithms: Methodology

 \subsection{Clustering Algorithm}

-Clustering is a technique to group data into different classes with the aim of high similarity of data within the groups and low similarity between the groups.
-The most common types of clustering approaches are Partitional clustering and Hierarchical clustering.
+"Clustering is a data analysis technique employed to categorize data into distinct groups, to maximize the similarity of data within each group while minimizing the similarity between different groups.
+The primary goal is to reveal inherent patterns and structures within the dataset, facilitating a deeper understanding of the relationships and characteristics shared among data points.